 Take a walk along the Foot Bridge that takes you across the harbor.
 It’s fun for the kids and you get some nice views.

 The Coastal Maine Botanical Gardens are supposed to be stunning!
 With ocean front property and a special garden for children, it’s one of Maine’s most beautiful havens.
+To read more about the Botanical Gardens, please see this article.

 If you’re into hiking, check out Boothbay Region Land Trust Preserve.
 With trails for all levels, you can definitely find some suitable to take the kids.
 Enjoy all the scenic water views.